 Summary

-Charta is a command-line tool written in Go for generating colorful terminal graphs.
-It supports multiple graph types and various input formats including JSON, YAML, and plain text.
-Charta provides flexible input options, colorful output with customizable colors, grouping capabilities for data analysis, and threshold support with warning and alert levels.
+Charta is a command-line tool written in Go for generating colorful terminal graphs from data files or stdin input.
+It supports multiple graph types (Simple, MinMax, Compare, and Cumul) and various input formats including JSON, YAML, and plain text.
+Charta provides flexible input options, colorful output with customizable colors and label colors, grouping capabilities for data analysis, threshold support with warning and alert levels, and support for negative values.
 Perfect for data visualization in terminal environments and shell scripting workflows.

 Features